sm4rtm4art/LLM_Rag/EXPANSION_PLAN.md

     - ✅ Add caching mechanism for intermediate results
     - ✅ Implement comprehensive test suite for pipeline workflow
     - [ ] Complete integration with OCR pipeline for end-to-end workflow
-  - [ ] **Architectural Enhancement**:
+  - [x] **Architectural Enhancement**: (Largely Addressed)
-    - [ ] Consider refactoring the comparison module to follow a more modular approach similar to the RAG pipeline
+    - [x] Consider refactoring the comparison module to follow a more modular approach similar to the RAG pipeline (Achieved: centralized domain models, component protocols, updated components)
-    - [ ] Implement clear interfaces between components for better extensibility
+    - [x] Implement clear interfaces between components for better extensibility (Achieved: via `component_protocols.py`)
-    - [ ] Design for progressive enhancement with LLM capabilities
+    - [ ] Design for progressive enhancement with LLM capabilities (Foundation laid)
   - [ ] **S2 Chunking Integration**:
     - [ ] Clarify how S2 Chunking from Phase 5.5 will integrate with document_parser.py
     - [ ] Add adapter code to use chunked output for comparison